AlexNexton/MS2-LingLang/README.md

 ****Please note, all of the sections in both the sign up and contact forms are mandatory*

 - As a **user**, I can play a free game online.
-- As a **user**, I can choose the game in three different languages
+- As a **user**, I can choose the game in three different languages.
 - As a **user**, I can see a brief set of instructions on how to play the game.
 - As a **user**, I can choose a language for my children to learn.
 - As a **user**, I can choose more than one child to participate in a class.